-- 20 minute class presentation summarizing the current literature relating to the use of a measurement system for evaluating human movement in clinical or normal subjects.
-15 minutes will be allowed for formal presentation and 5 minutes for discussion. - Written paper (1,500 2,000 words) reviewing the use of a measurement system for evaluating human movement in normal or clinical subjects References: AMERICAN PHYSICAL THERAPY ASSOCIA-TION 1984 Biomechanics Physical Therapy 54 (12), 1805-1902 ATHA J 1984 Current techniques for measuring motion, Applied Ergonomics 15 (4) 245-257 GRIEVE D.W.
-MILLER D. MITCHELSON D. PAUL J and SMITH A J 1975 Techniques for the analysis of human movement London, Lepus Books WINTER D A 1979 Biomechanics of human movement New York Wiley P3926 Research Design in Physiotherapy Contact Hours: 40 Prerequisites: BS250, P2700 Content: This unit is jointly taught by the Schools of Physiotherapy, Behavioural Sciences and Biological Sciences.
+Written paper (1,500 - 2,000 words) 100% and a class presentation.
+References: AMERICAN PHYSICAL THERAPY ASSOCIATION 1984 Biomechanics Physical Therapy 54 (12), 1805-1902 ATHA J 1984 Current techniques for measuring motion, Applied Ergonomics 15 (4) 245-257 GRIEVE D W, MILLER D, MITCHELSON D, PAUL J and SMITH A J 1975 Techniques for the analysis of human movement London, Lepus Books WINTER D A 1979 Biomechanics of human movement New York Wiley P3926 Research Design in Physiotherapy Contact Hours: 40 Prerequisites: BS250, P2700 Content: This unit is jointly taught by the Schools of Physiotherapy, Behavioural Sciences and Biological Sciences.
 This unit will enable students to select a research project from a list of prepared topics or submit for approval a topic of their own choice.
 The unit will include methods of literature search and reinforcement of the major principles of research design (as learnt in BS105 and BS250) with reference to the published research literature in physiotherapy.
 Assessment: Verbal presentations.
-Written research proposal not in excess of 2 000 words.
-References: The references will be selected by students and supervisors as appropriate to the project.
+Written research proposal not in excess of 2,000 words - 100%, References: The references will be selected by students and supervisors as appropriate to the project.
 P4800 Physiotherapy IV Contact Hours: 1061 (830 clinical hours, supported by 231 hours of lectures, demonstrations and practical classes.)
 Content: This subject comprises the following units: Compulsory units:

-P4801 Independent Study P4803 Professional Practice P4830 Cardiothoracic Physiotherapy P4840 Physiotherapy in Neurology Physiotherapy in Orthopaedics P4850 P4870 Physiotherapy in Paediatrics P4880 Introduction to Obstetrics and Gynaecology P4890 Physiotherapy in Rehabilitation Elective Units:
+P4801 Independent Study

+P4803 Professional Practice

+P4830 Cardiothoracic Physiotherapy P4840 Physiotherapy in Neurology

+P4850 Physiotherapy in Orthopaedics P4870 Physiotherapy in Paediatrics

+P4880 Introduction to Obstetrics and Gynaecology

+P4890 Physiotherapy in Rehabilitation

+Elective Units: